 SDA-00, SD-00, and HD-00 models are available as external storage clients.
-Multiple external storage K2 Media Clients connect to the K2 Storage System via Gigabit Ethernet to share a common pool of storage.
 The external storage K2 Media Client contains two internal disk drives that make up the RAID 1 system drive.
 There are no media drives in an external storage K2 Media Client.
+There are two types of external storage for media, as follows: